Plumbing Water Feed

 This is a dead-headed feed that goes past all the toilets in the house in a daisy chain with taps off to the different toilets.
 The pipe is 2" PVC past the basement toilets and then changes to 3/4" PEX for the upper level toilets.

 A deliberate pipe disconnect/reconnect changeover is provided so the toilets can be switched between potable water or pressurized rain water.
-A 2" PVC check valve is provided so no water from dirty pipes ever flows back into the potable water system if rain water has ever been used.
+A 2" PVC check valve can be provided so no water from dirty pipes ever flows back into the potable water system if rain water has ever been used.

 Fire sprinkler water distribution